 When this pandemic shut down the wedding industry back in March and April timeframe, no one knew how to treat this new normal, and now close to 10 months into the pandemic, even the most seasoned professionals still don't know how things are going to turn out.
 For some of my initial viewpoints on how COVID-19 could affect the wedding industry, <----Click HERE.
 While weddings began to happen by the late spring and early summer, things were going to be a lot different as we moved forward.
-Fortunately for me, I managed to only have one of my weddings completely "cancel" their wedding.
+Fortunately for me, I managed to only have one of my clients completely "cancel" their wedding.
 With all of us seasoned wedding vendors not knowing how to meander around this new normal, there were so many of us who did not know how to handle cancellations and postponements.
 For the weddings that I was able to successfully postpone and reschedule for a later date, they went off without a hitch.

 It's Too Hard To Socially Distance